On this page

 Sage Research Methods Online (SRMO)

 A wealth of full-text resources on an immense range of various forms of research including the Methods Map.
-Examples: "Unobtrusive measures" and "Observation, overt and covert" in: The A-Z of Social Research ; Planning and Preparing the Analysis
+Examples: "Unobtrusive measures" and "Observation, overt and covert" in: The A-Z of Social Research ; or chapter Planning and Preparing the Analysis in Applied Thematic Analysis

 Urban Observation Exercise resources

-"2017" SFU resource for mapping demographic and consumer information, down to the Census Tract or Postal Code area, e.g. 0242.00 or V5R 4G6.
-Note: you can sign in as a guest, and there are many useful video tutorials
+"2015-2020" SFU resource for mapping demographic and consumer information, down to the Census Tract or Postal Code area, e.g. 0242.00 or V5R 4G6.
+Note: Sign in as a guest or create an account.
+Contains many useful video tutorials

 Community Profiles (My Health My Community)

 Survey results for BC municipalities and Neighbourhood Profiles in Lower Mainland, including Built Environment (good sidewalks, taking transit, etc.) "updated 2017"

 Metro Vancouver Urban Centre Network

 2011 Regional City Centre Profiles :"major activity hubs for transportation, employment and housing" Examples: Metrotown, Surrey Metro Centre